 As symptoms of mental health disorders emerge and develop, they have strong influences on an adolescent’s behavior and can become more difficult to treat.
-Although effective therapies exist for many mental health disorders, not all adolescents who need treatment receive it.1 The following disparities may partially explain why use of mental health services differs by gender, age, race/ethnicity, income, and other characteristics:
+Although effective therapies exist for many mental health disorders, not all adolescents who need treatment receive it.1 The following disparities may partially explain why use of mental health services differs by age, race/ethnicity, income, and other characteristics:

 - Twenty-one percent of youth ages 6 to 17 who live in poverty have mental health disorders.2